Massachusetts College of Art and Design logo

 Key Highlights

-• Founded in 1873 as the Massachusetts Normal Art School, it's the nation's first publicly funded art school.
+• Founded in 1873 as the Massachusetts Normal Art School, a pioneering public art institution.

-• Located on Boston's esteemed "Avenue of the Arts," surrounded by premier cultural and educational institutions.
+• Located on Boston's prestigious "Avenue of the Arts," surrounded by world-class cultural institutions.

-• Home to the Studio for Interrelated Media (SIM), established in 1969 as one of the earliest interdisciplinary college art programs.
+• Home to the pioneering Studio for Interrelated Media (SIM), one of the earliest interdisciplinary college art programs, established in 1969.

-• Offers a diverse range of graduate programs, including Master of Architecture and a Master of Design in Innovation.
+• Offers a diverse range of degrees, including BFA, MFA, Master of Architecture, and Master of Design.

 Timeline